followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxButton/1 Configuration/onClick.md

 - **group**
 	The name or object of the validation group that is assigned to the button's <b>validationGroup</b> option.
 - **validators**
-	An array of dxValidator widgets that are included to the validation group.
+	An array of **Validator** widgets that are included to the validation group.
 - **validate()**
 	The method that allows you to validate the widgets included in the validation group.
 - **validated**